Heavy-Ball Momentum Method in Continuous Time and Discretization Error Analysis

 \subsubsection{Implication for difference of implicit bias between HB and GD}

 We first discuss the implication obtained from our HBF.
 Setting $\mu=0$ in Corollary~ \ref{prop:apa=2} gives us the implicit bias of $\mo{\eta^2}$-close continuous approximation of GD, i.e., IGR~\citep{barrett2022implicit} Flow (IGRF).
 Both IGRF and HBF have the initialization rescaling effect.
-The difference between them is closely connected with the parameter $\eta(1 + \mu)/ (1 - \mu)^2$ and the value of $\Phi / (1 - \mu)$.
+The difference between them is closely connected with the composed parameter

+and the value of $\Phi / (1 - \mu)$.
 And the discrepancy between the implicit bias of HB and that of GD will be more obvious for large value of $\mu$.
 These observations stand in contrast to the case for $\mo{\eta}$-close RGF, which cannot distinguish the implicit bias of HB from that of GD.